Pavan-github99/Pavan_Api_H/README.md

 ### Descriptions

-This is a API testing framework for validating the rest api The unit testing framework of my choice for framework is python unittest module All the tests in test_PART1 and test_PART2 have been compiled and run sucessfully As and when required needed modules have been installed as part of framework
+This is a API testing framework for validating the rest api.
+The unit testing framework of choice for framework is python's unittest utility All the tests in test_PART1 and test_PART2 have been compiled and run successfully

 ### Main folder and files to run all test cases: